-Sterling College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Secondary Schools (800-621-7440), www.ncahlc.org, and by the Kansas State Board of Education, Topeka, KS.
+Sterling College is accredited by The Higher Learning Commission, www.hlcommission.org, and by the Kansas State Board of Education, Topeka, KS.
 The Education Licensure program is accredited by the Council for Accreditation of Educator Preparation (CAEP), and the Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The College is approved for education of veterans under the GI Bill of Rights.
 Women graduates are eligible for membership in the American Association of University Women.
 Sterling College maintains membership in the Council of Independent Colleges (CIC), Council for Higher Education Accreditation (CHEA), the Council for Christian Colleges and Universities (CCCU), the Kansas Collegiate Athletic Conference (KCAC), the Kansas Independent College Association and Kansas Independent College Fund (KICA/KICF), Kansas Association of Colleges of Teacher Education (KACTE), Kansas Association for Private Colleges of Teacher Education (KAPCOTE), Commission on Accreditation of Athletic Training Education (CAATE), and the Associated Colleges of Central Kansas (ACCK).